mdavis-xyz/mdavis.xyz/pages/voting/content.md

 For options 1 and 2, it is *literally impossible* to detect fraud if it happens.
 Of course fraud can *sometimes* be detected, like the time multiple vote counting machines submitted [*negative* votes](https://www.motherjones.com/politics/2004/03/diebolds-political-machine/) for Al Gore.
 Of course if the total number of votes is [far different](https://en.wikipedia.org/wiki/1927_Liberian_general_election) to the total number of voters, fraud is obvious.
-However it only takes a dozen flipped votes at a carefully chosen electorate to change the outcome of the whole election. #TODO link
+However it only takes [a dozen flipped votes](https://en.wikipedia.org/wiki/List_of_close_election_results) at a carefully chosen electorate to change the outcome of the whole election.
 If the outcome is a close call, or the integrity of the machines is in doubt, you cannot do a re-count.
 The possibility of a recount is one of the main essential features you lose if you abandon paper.

-For option 3, some ["VVPAT"](https://freedom-to-tinker.com/2018/10/19/continuous-roll-vvpat-under-glass-an-idea-whose-time-has-passed/) systems use a digital touchscreen for voter input, and then print a paper ballot, which is mechanically dropped into a sealed box.
+For option 3, some ["VVPAT"](https://freedom-to-tinker.com/2018/10/19/continuous-roll-vvpat-under-glass-an-idea-whose-time-has-passed/) systems use a digital touch screen for voter input, and then print a paper ballot, which is mechanically dropped into a sealed box.
 This allows voters to see their vote printed (without touching it).
 However what happens if a voter claims the vote they saw printed was not what they selected?
 Do you stop all voting on that machine, all machines in that polling place, all machines in the country?